anibali/docker-torch/README.md

 and CUDA [from the NVIDIA website](https://developer.nvidia.com/cuda-downloads).
 These are only required if you want to use GPU acceleration

-If you are running Windows or OSX then, then you will find it difficult/impossible to use GPU acceleration due to the fact that containers run in a virtual machine.
+If you are running Windows or OSX then you will find it difficult/impossible to use GPU acceleration due to the fact that containers run in a virtual machine.
 Use the image without CUDA on those platforms.

 ##### With CUDA